 |STEP 4||A China Consulate authenticates the signature and seal of the national authority mentioned in STEP 3.||A China Consulate authenticates the signature and seal of the national authority mentioned in STEP 3.|

 Find Instructions About the Procedures in Your Country

 It’s always easy to find a notary public (STEP 1) and locate a China Consulate/Embassy.
-What difficult is figuring out the appropriate authorities in STEP 2&3, as they are different from one country to another and from one sate/province to another.
+What difficulty is figuring out the appropriate authorities in STEP 2&3, as they are different from one country to another and from one state/province to another.

 Understanding STEP 1